shovon/shovon/README.md

 At night I'm working on **[Logseq AI Plugin](https://github.com/shovon/logseq-ai)**, a plugin for [Logseq](https://logseq.com/), a note taking app that features backlinking; an insanely useful feature that I rely on heavily.

+When stuck, I just code on stuff.
+Recently I've developed a keen curiosity on cryptography, and so, I've been doing a lot of that.

 Past open source projects that I worked on:

 - **[go-eccfrog512ck2](https://github.com/shovon/go-eccfrog512ck2)**, a Go implementation of the EccFrog512ck2 Weierstrass curve family for elliptic curve cryptography